 During the 1920’s cars got bigger and faster, meanwhile park visitation increased.
 It became difficult to pass oncoming vehicles without pulling over, or to drive at a steady speed along tight curves and steep grades.
 Without road barriers, drivers pulled over wherever they could, unintentionally damaging native plants.

 In 1931, “designing with nature” was the motivating motto for creating a safer and scenic road circling the lake.
-The creation of Rim Drive, even with road widening and modern-day pavement, continues to protect the landscape and preserve the natural integrity of the lake view for visitors.
+Rim Road was widened, paved and renamed Rim Drive.
+With the addition of speed limits and more-capacity parking areas, Rim Drive continues to protect the landscape and preserve the natural integrity of the surrounding views.